-- AUDIT_EVENT_MODEL default: django_audit_events.AuditEvent The event model in use, in the form of "app.Model" - AUDIT_INCLUDE_QUERY_PARAMS default: False Configuration flag to store query params from requests in the audit context and eventually in audit events. - AUDIT_INCLUDE_POST_DATA default: False Configuration flag to store post data from requests in the audit context and eventually in audit events. - AUDIT_MASK_POST_FIELDS default: ("password",) Post data may contain PII or any other sensitive information such as credit card numbers which you may want to avoid storing in your database.
-Define the names of the fields that contain sensitive information.
+- AUDIT_EVENT_MODEL default: django_audit_events.AuditEvent The event model in use, in the form of "app.Model" - AUDIT_EVENT_ARCHIVE_MODEL default: django_audit_events.ArchivedAuditEvent The archive event model in use, in the form of "app.Model" - AUDIT_INCLUDE_QUERY_PARAMS default: False Configuration flag to store query params from requests in the audit context and eventually in audit events. - AUDIT_INCLUDE_POST_DATA default: False Configuration flag to store post data from requests in the audit context and eventually in audit events. - AUDIT_MASK_POST_FIELDS default: ("password",) Post data may contain PII or any other sensitive information such as credit card numbers which you may want to avoid storing in your database.
+Define the names of the fields that contain sensitive information. - AUDIT_INCLUDE_HEADERS default: False Configuration parameter to determine which header data from requests will be stored in the audit context and eventually in audit events.
+Define the names of the headers as a list e.g. AUDIT_INCLUDE_HEADERS = ["HTTP_MY_CUSTOM_HEADER", ...] - AUDIT_CLIENT_IP_RESOLVER_FUNCTION default: django_audit_events.utils.get_client_ip To set custom client ip getter, define your function path here.